Challenge students to create a food web and explain how energy flows between organisms with this cut-and-paste worksheet.

 The food web is a useful tool for understanding the complex interactions between different organisms in an ecosystem and how changes in one part of the web can affect the entire ecosystem.

-With this cut-and-paste worksheet, students will create and explain a food web for the tundra biome.
+With this cut-and-paste worksheet, students will create and explain a food web for the forest biome.
 The steps are as follows:

 - Cut out the ten pictures provided with the resource.